Kashmiris To Observe Aug 15 As Black Day - UrduPoint

-MIRPUR AJK, (UrduPoint / Pakistan Point News - 10th Aug, 2023 ) :Like all previous years Jammu and Kashmir State people living on both sides of the line of control and the rest of the world would observe India's Independence Day on August 15 as Black Day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Aug, 2023 ) :Kashmiri people living on both sides of the Line of Control (LoC) and the rest of the world would observe India's Independence Day on August 15 as Black Day.

-Kashmiris observe Aug 15 Indian independence day as a black day to reiterate ever-lasting hatred against India and to register strong protest over Delhi's forced Aug 05, 2019, sinister action of scrapping the special status of the Internationally recognized Jammu and Kashmir state.
+Kashmiris observe Aug 15, Indian independence day, as a black day to reiterate ever-lasting hatred against India and to register strong protest over Delhi's forced Aug 05, 2019, sinister action of scrapping the special status of the internationally recognized Jammu and Kashmir state, a private news channel reported.

-Kashmiris observe India's all national days including independence day as black day to condemn India for constantly denying Kashmiris' birth right to self-determination and to apprise the external world of India's ongoing worst reign of state terrorism making people of occupied Jammu Kashmir state besieged, at gunpoint of over two million of his military and Para military troops.
+Kashmiris observe India's all national days including independence day as black day to condemn India for constantly denying Kashmiris' birth right to self-determination and to apprise the external world of India's ongoing worst reign of state terrorism making people of occupied Jammu Kashmir state besieged, at gunpoint by the Indian military and Para military troops.

-The observance of black day is also aimed at expressing indignation against Indian imperialism for forcibly keeping the bulk part of the State in her unlawful and forcible occupation for the past 76 years, organizers said.
+The observance of the black day is also aimed at expressing indignation against Indian imperialism for forcibly keeping the bulk part of the State in her unlawful and forcible occupation for the past 76 years.

 Anti-India rallies followed by protest demonstrations in all small and major cities and towns on both sides of the LOC, will be the hallmark of the day.